Crisis Management in International Education

 - You will draft a Crisis Response Plan grounded in the skills and deliverables learned.
 The crisis response plan will serve as evidence of competency for micro-credential students, and will be associated with your digital micro-credential.

 Expert Series Design structure

-Instructions for connecting to synchronous sessions and accessing the online material will be provided after registration.
+Instructions for connecting to asynchronous sessions and accessing the online material will be provided after registration.